 What happens if the said company takes a turn for the worse?
 Are you comfortable having all your eggs in one basket?

-Selling some or all of your company stock can eliminate concentration risk.
-Concentration risk not only when evaluating your asset allocation*, but also concentration risk when considering your overall financial wellbeing.
+Selling some or all of your employee stock options may help eliminate concentration risk.
+Concentration risk not only when evaluating your position in a single stock, but also concentration risk when considering your overall financial wellbeing.

-Employer stock options can be a fantastic opportunity to generate substantial wealth.
+Employee stock options can be a fantastic opportunity to generate increase wealth under the right circumstances.
 However, with great opportunity comes great responsibility.

 *Asset allocation or diversification do not guarantee a profit or protect against a loss.